b401/Comparis-fiber-checker/README.md

 Current Chrome version

 #### Easy way
-Currently not on the newest version.
+Currently on review on the store.
 Please use the manual install method.

 ~~Install from the [Chrome web store](ttps://chrome.google.com/webstore/detail/lmafadnjikhmoeofhiakoaikceofphcd/)~~

 #### Manually